nllz/IRTF-HRPC/draft-research.md

         - org: W3C
      target: http://www.w3.org/International/questions/qa-i18n.en

-   Adamantia Rachovitsa:
+   Rachovitsa:
-     title: Engineering “Privacy by Design” in the Internet Protocols: Understanding Online Privacy both as a Technical and a Human Rights Issue in the Face of Pervasive Monitoring
+     title: Engineering “Privacy by Design” in the Internet Protocols - Understanding Online Privacy both as a Technical and a Human Rights Issue in the Face of Pervasive Monitoring
      date: 2015
      author:
         - ins: A. Rachovitsa
      target: https://www.ietf.org/mail-archive/web/hrpc/current/pdfRBnRYFeVsm.pdf
-     seriesinfo: International Journal of Law & Information Technology
+     seriesinfo: International Journal of Law and Information Technology

-   Allan Davidson, John Morris, Robert Courtney:
+   Davidsonetal:
      title: Strangers in a strange land
      date: 2002
      author: